itsarshadahmad/itsarshadahmad/README.md

 ## Hi there 👋, my name is *Arshad Ahmad*
 I'm a software developer.
 I'm passionate about software development and want to learn and work with the best.

-- 🌱 I’m currently learning Full-Stack Development
+- 🌱 I’m Software Developer
 - 👯 I’m looking to collaborate on great projects
 - ⚡ Fun fact: I'm also gamer
 - 🌐 Website: https://arshadahmad.netlify.app/